Amiens Gun

-The Amiens Gun is a German 28 cm railway gun (originally mounted in the battleship SMS Hessen) that was captured by the Australian Imperial Force during World War I and returned to Australia as a war trophy.
+The Amiens Gun is a German 28 cm railway gun (originally mounted in the battleship SMS Hessen) that was captured by the Australian Imperial Force during the Battle of Amiens in World War I and returned to Australia as a war trophy.
 The 28 cm SK L/40 "Bruno" (SK – Schnelladekanone (quick-loading cannon) L – Länge (with a 40-calibre barrel)) gun was placed on public display on 26 March 1920 adjacent to Central railway station, Sydney.
 While the gun's carriage was scrapped during the 1960s, the gun barrel remains on display at the Australian War Memorial in Canberra.

 Unveiling ceremony

 The ceremony of unveiling was performed before cheering thousands by Major-General Lee, State Commandant.
 Also present was Major-General Sir Charles Rosenthal; Brigadier-General Cox, C.B.; Colonel Kingdon; Colonel Brughe, Q.M.G.; Captain Soane, A.D.C; Mr. Richard Thomas Ball, Minister for Works; Chief Railway Commissioner James Fraser, C.M.G.; and many Railway officers.
 Major-General Lee, in addressing the gathering, complimented all concerned in the unloading and reassembling of the gun.

 General Sir C. Rosenthal, speaking of the capture of the gun by the 31st Battalion of the eighth Brigade of the fifth Division, jocularly remarked that as it was a Victorian Brigade, they would no doubt have kept the great trophy for Victoria, but for the fact that they did not have the proper railway gauge there for it, and General.
 C. Cox added: "Thanks to our 4ft.
 8½in. gauge we have this trophy permanently."
 The Chief Commissioner of Railways (Mr. James Fraser) remarked that he had been authoritatively informed that Great Britain had built the biggest gun on earth as an answer to the German "Big Bertha."
 It never fired a shot—there was no occasion for it—but it had a length of 83 ft.
 (25.3m), being 11 ft.
 (3.35m) longer than the gun at Central, and a range of 87 miles (140 km).
 It was intended as our answer to Krupp's if the war had lasted any longer.
 Lieutenant George Burrows, M.C. (and Bar) was decorated for his gallantry in connection with the capture of the gun.